-Amy’s Helping Hands is a local family-owned company dedicated to providing personalized customized elderly in home care services.
-Our senior care services are tailored around your family needs and designed to keep seniors independent healthy and safe, reducing stress on families and reducing the burden on the health care system.
+Amy’s Helping Hands is a local family-owned company dedicated to providing personalized, customized senior in-home care services in Windsor and Essex County.
+Our senior care services are tailored around your family needs and designed to keep seniors independent, healthy and safe, reducing stress on families and reducing the burden on the health care system.

-Our services are overseen by nurse care managers to ensure all health, medical, social and safety needs are all being met.
-Feel free to learn how our IN HOME CARE SERVICES and caregivers can meet your family needs:
+Our services are overseen by nurse care managers to ensure all health, medical, social and safety needs are being met.
+Explore our IN HOME CARE SERVICES to find out more about how our caregivers can meet your family's needs.

 Amy, the office staff and my caregiver provide me with caring help of the highest professional calibre.
 They truly enhance my quality of life and give my family peace of mind when they take care of me and help me.

 I am a senior who had put in a call to Amy's Helping Hands for someone to help me in my home.
 The caregiver she sent me has become not only a great help but a wonderful friend.
 I just turned 100 years old in May.

 The care my elderly parents receive from the staff at Amy's Helping Hands is A1.
 They are compassionate, patient, punctual and very dedicated individuals.
 I can't say enough positive things about Amy and her staff and the care they provide.

 Services are exemplary.
 Staff exhibits the virtues of compassion, kindness caring and willingness to assist.
 They have been very helpful to my mom and our entire family.

 I expect good service with great care to my safety and needs.
 That is what I receive from Amy's Helping Hands.
 I wouldn't want anyone else.